InsightDataScience/Sherlock/README.md

 Michaniki is currently serveing as RESTful APIs without front-end UI.

 TO DO:
-* put trainer to celery worker
+* put image loader to celery worker
 * test the retraining API

 ---